kaifergerstrom/sis-notifier/README.md

 # sis-notifier
-app to notify of grade changes
+Dart app that will automatically link to any SIS student account, and notify their phone of grade updates/changes.